-I don’t mind admitting that at least one of my Cranwell students was already much better at formation flying than I was.
+I don’t mind admitting that at least one of my Cranwell students quickly became much better at formation flying than I was.
 He was a natural.
-In 1977-79 he was flying with the Red Arrows team and the next time I actually met him face to face he was a wing commander and I had to call him sir, not the other way around.
+By 1977-79 he was flying with the Red Arrows team and the next time I actually met him face to face he was a wing commander and I had to call him sir, not the other way around.

 It has always been well-known that the CFS examiners will only award an A2 QFI category, or indeed any category, if the candidate really deserves it.
 I knew I would not be awarded an A2 if I didn’t reach the required standard, even if it meant losing the posting to Pakistan, I had only 5 weeks to prepare myself if I was to succeed in time to meet the deadline for departing to Pakistan.
 There were many raised eyebrows amongst Cranwell’s dozens of QFIs, some of whom had done the job for many years, when word spread that I had applied for re-cat to A2 at such an early stage of my tour.
 Very few of them knew that I had applied for the exchange posting to Pakistan, but it was not up to me to tell them.